-I went to Monmouth University and hope to be taking Early Education classes next semester.
+I went to Monmouth University with a BA in Early Education, endorsement K – 6.
 I’m a child-care provider with State Credentials from the Health/Child Services department.
 I’ve completed fingerprinting at Identego and underwent a through background check.
 I also had to undergo a physical with doctor’s consent that I am cleared to work with children including a drug test.
-I like that I did all this for my new career.

 My mother is a Lyndhurst High-School teacher—the youngest ever and moved on to become a guidance counselor.
 The Lyndhurst police Department were all basically her students.
 This is where my love of teaching became nurtured.
 After my mother became a teacher, she opened her own all-women’s fitness facility which was consistently recognized by local newspapers and The Better Business Bureau.
 My mother owned 3 locations of Spa Lady Health Clubs in West Paterson, New Jersey, Fairfield, New Jersey, and Lyndhurst, New Jersey.
 Since I was born, I was exposed to child-care because I was a student of the Spa Lady Child Care Center with 3 prime locations.
 I started taking care of kids at a young age and have always loved teaching.
 My father is an architect and a business owner.
 He currently owns a Retro Fitness in Fair Lawn, New Jersey.

 I hope to teach First Grade math.
 I like teaching how to tell time.
 Want to know my trick?
 The little hand tells the big hour and the small hand tells the minutes.

 I also like simple Math Games implemented to teach basic math and English.